lewisevans2007/Obsidian_vault/Cybersecurity/Attacking methods/DDoS.md

-DDoS (Distributed Denial of Service), is an attacking method to bring down a service or website.
+DDoS (Distributed Denial of Service), is an attacking method to bring down a service, website or [[network]].
 In DDoS attack there are several computers that send [[traffic]] to overload a system.
 In a DDoS attack the [[latency]] of the victim goes up this causes the service not to work.